inLabFIB/git-workshop-lab/070-tagging.md

 <details>
 <summary>
-Ouch: Alice realizes that she used a **lightweight tag**, but she would like to set a comment.
+Ouch: Alice realizes that she used a **lightweight tag**, but she would like to include a comment.
 So she deletes the previously created tag:

 ```bash